rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 ```

 To run tests using the remote runner, set the `TEST_DEVICE_ADDR` environment
-variable then use `x.py` as usual.
+variable then use `x` as usual.
 For example, to run `ui` tests for a RISC-V
 machine with the IP address `1.2.3.4` use
 ```sh
 export TEST_DEVICE_ADDR="1.2.3.4:12345"